florea-mihai/florea-mihai.github.io/README.md

 ---

-**Note:** This portfolio is a living document and is regularly updated with new projects, experiences, and achievements.
-Please check back for the latest information.
+**Note:** This portfolio is regularly updated with new projects, experiences, and achievements.
+Check back for the latest information.

 Thank you for visiting my portfolio.
-I look forward to the opportunity to connect with you!
+I look forward to connecting with you!